-Betterment is a fairly new investing website that tackles the perceived complexity of investing head on.
+Betterment is an investing website that tackles the perceived complexity of investing head on.
 I hear it time and time again from the readers of Money Q&A and even my own family members that they simply are scared to invest because they think that it is too complicated.

 While even experienced investors can receive a lot of value from the company’s approach, the company’s niche is the new investor who may be taking that first step into investing.